-According to Cochran and IRC chat logs she showed me, Anonymous now think that Rustle League are comprised entirely of FBI agents “because we annoy the shit out of them”.
-Convoluted conspiracy theories about how Rustle League are “a PsyOps” – a government-run operation meant to affect the already paranoid mental state of Anonymous – abound.
+According to Cochran and IRC chat logs she showed me, Anonymous now think that Rustle League is comprised entirely of FBI agents “because we annoy the shit out of them.”
+Convoluted conspiracy theories about how Rustle League are “a PsyOps”—a government-run operation meant to affect the already paranoid mental state of Anonymous—abound.
 Cochran assures me she is not FBI.

 Besides Anonymous, Rustle League poke fun at the entire hacker ethos.
-Try “hacking” into the user section of the Rustle League website – designed like a shitty Geocities fan-page whose user ID and password are both “admin” – and you'll find a screen of flying penises, swastikas and the American and Israeli flags.
-As if it wasn't already obvious enough, they're using symbols like the swastika and words like "nigger" or "fag" because they're charged phrases sure to offend anyone who's not a part of the community.
+Try “hacking” into the user section of the Rustle League website—designed like a shitty Geocities fan-page—and you'll find a screen of flying penises, swastikas, and the American and Israeli flags.
+As if it wasn't already obvious enough, they're using symbols like the swastika and words like "fag" because they're loaded and sure to offend anyone who's not a part of the community.
 React with outrage and you become the victim.

-“I facetiously call someone a 'fag', but that's internet nomenclature, internet lexicon,” said Cochran, who happens to be transgender and a friend of Andrew “weev” Auernheimer, the “iPad hacker” currently facing a totally unjustified ten years in prison for exposing AT&T's loose security.
+“I facetiously call someone a 'fag,' but that's internet nomenclature, internet lexicon,” said Cochran, who happens to be transgender and a friend of Andrew “weev” Auernheimer, the “iPad hacker” currently facing ten years in prison for exposing AT&T's loose security.

-Weev was president of another trolling group known as GNAA (Gay Nigger Association of America), a revolving collective that made headlines last autumn for their tweets about African-Americans stealing televisions and pet cats during Hurricane Sandy.
+Weev was president of another trolling group known as GNAA, a revolving collective that made headlines last autumn for their tweets about African-Americans stealing televisions and pet cats during Hurricane Sandy.
 None of the thefts they tweeted about actually happened, obviously, but some outlets ran with the story, which is exactly what the GNAA wanted: to point out inefficiencies in today's media by very successfully making them look like idiots.

 Andrew "weev" Auernheimer.

-Besides mocking hacker culture and Anonymous, Rustle League have made prank calling internet radio station Vince in the Bay another one of their trademarks, but Cochran admits, “We've started to wear out the Vince in the Bay thing.”
-She then mused aloud about joining the Westboro Baptist Church, “just because they're trolling the shit out of Anonymous".
+Besides mocking hacker culture and Anonymous, Rustle League has made prank calling internet radio station Vince in the Bay another one of their trademarks.
+But Cochran admits, “We've started to wear out the Vince in the Bay thing.”
+She then mused aloud about joining the Westboro Baptist Church, “just because they're trolling the shit out of Anonymous."